-Instruction on how to hand sew patches on the cap.
+To hand sew patches on the cap Instruction:

-- Select the prepared area on where you want to attach the patch and secure it with pins on the fabric of your cap.
+- Select the prepared area where you want to attach the patch and secure it with pins on your cap’s fabric.
 Place the pin in the center of the patch.

 - After securing the patch, turn the cap inside out.